 Welcome To The LaSalle County Historical Society

 The LaSalle County Historical Society campus is located on the banks of the historic Illinois & Michigan Canal and is situated in the quaint village of Utica, Illinois.
 Bordering beautiful Starved Rock State Park with an annual attendance of 2.2 to 2.8 million, it sits at the heart of one of Illinois’ top tourism destinations.
 Utica is easily accessible and conveniently located near where Interstates 80 and 39 meet.
-The Society’s exhibits and activities include: Canal Warehouse, Heritage Center, Canal Market, Blacksmiths Shop, One-Room Schoolhouse, and much more.
+The Society’s exhibits and activities include: Canal Warehouse, Heritage Center, Canal Market, Blacksmiths Shop, One-Room Schoolhouse, our Annual Burgoo Festival and Wild Bill Hickok Days and much more.

 Museum Complex open to the public Friday through Sunday 12-4pm and by appointment Monday-Thursday by emailing email@example.com (two weeks notice needed for staffing).

 There is no admission to visit our museum, but we ask that you consider making a donation while enjoying our many exhibits and buildings that house our local history!
 Those donations are what keeps our museum doors open to the public.

 - Sat, Oct 07North UticaOct 07, 11:00 AM – Oct 08, 5:00 PMNorth Utica, North Utica, IL 61373, USA